owlbarn/owl/README.md

 ## Run Owl on Different Platforms

 If you want to try Owl on ARM based platforms such as Raspberry Pi rather than x86 ones, the installation are similar.
-Just note that Owl requires Ocaml 4.04, which might not be supported on your platform's binary distribution system yet, so you might consider compiling [Ocaml sources](https://ocaml.org/releases/4.04.html).
+Just note that Owl requires OCaml 4.04, which might not be supported on your platform's binary distribution system yet, so you might consider compiling [OCaml sources](https://ocaml.org/releases/4.04.html).
 Besides, to solve a potential conflict with gsl package, after running `./configure` in the top directory, you should run:
 ```
 sed -i -e 's/#define ARCH_ALIGN_DOUBLE/#undef ARCH_ALIGN_DOUBLE/g' config/m.h config/m-templ.h
 ```